mithinKumar/RISC-V-SOC-Tapeout/week2/part1/README.md

 1. **PFD (Phase Frequency Detector):**

-   * It is the "sensor" or analogue circuit that generates a **voltage signal proportional to the error in phase or frequency** of the input or output signal.
+   * It is the "sensor" or analogue circuit that generates a **voltage signal proportional to the error in phase or frequency** of the input and output signal.

 2. **Loop Filter:**